 Topics covered include:

-- Perfectionism - how it can help, and how it can harm you as a business owner and clinician.
+- Challenging perfectionism - unpacking how it can help, and how it can harm you as a business owner and clinician.

 - Developing confidence - as a clinician and a business owner.